Edwards-R/redlist_docs/red_list_summary/internal_review/review_overview.md

 ## Internal Review Overview
 The Internal Review is the first point where a taxon is assessed for a threat status.
 Three people are presented with a spread of information regarding each taxon and must assess the taxon accordingly.
+This Red List is one of the first attempts to utilise more complex statistical models in entomological datasets, as well as utilising a composite approach to assessment using said models.
+Accordingly, the section below provides an overview of why this approach was taken.

 ### The use of models in the Red List
 There is no standardised recording or monitoring protocol in place for the vast majority of taxa covered by this Red List.
 Instead, the vast majority of data collected for the taxon group is opportunistic.
 The difficulty is then in extracting reliable trend information from this opportunistic dataset, which can then be assessed according to the Red List **guidance**.